Legacy System Assessment

 Identify the most pressing legacy issues with our in-depth assessment and choose a modernisation strategy that delivers a more robust and agile system for your business.

-Systems Assessment is the first mandatory step for any company serious about modernising its legacy systems.
+System Assessment is the first mandatory step for any company serious about modernising its legacy system.
 This involves an analysis of software engineering practices performed over 4 phases.
-It’s important to be aware that this analysis will engage everyone, not just IT but also business.
+It’s important to be aware that this assessment will engage everyone, not just IT but also business.
 This means every team member with a connection to the system.
-This assessment can only be completed successfully provided there is a close collaboration involving all parties (as well as third-party vendors where required).
+The legacy system assessment can only be completed successfully provided there is a close collaboration involving all parties (as well as third-party vendors where required).

 Company System Perspective